wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 Of course these days, no matter how much latex shielding is employed, all sexual sports are serious business, requiring a high tolerance for danger.
 In terms of physical risk, we've gone from golf to ice hockey.

 I avoided entering this rink longer than most.
-I wasn't

-afraid of diseases so much as the women themselves.
-I

-just couldn't tell a girl I found her attractive-it felt as

-though doing so would be an imposition on her otherwise trouble-free life.
-The few sexual relationships that

-did manage to penetrate my shield of insecurity followed

-weeks or even months of what could loosely be called

-co\~rtship.
-I was never sure if I was truly old fashioned,

-or JUSt afraid to dive into physical intimacy and its atten-
+I wasn't afraid of diseases so much as the women themselves.
+I just couldn't tell a girl I found her attractive--it felt as though doing so would be an imposition on her otherwise trouble-free life.
+The few sexual relationships that did manage to penetrate my shield of insecurity followed weeks or even months of what could loosely be called courtship.
+I was never sure if I was truly old fashioned, or just afraid to dive into physical intimacy and its attendant embarrassments.

-dant embarrassments.
 Maybe that's why I started writing about love rather than experiencing it first hand.

 Sublimating my sexuality into rny writing wasn't without Jong-tenn benefits.
 During a spate of book tours a